BasedHardware/omi/apps/AppWithWearable/README.md

 ## Friend App

 This guide walks you through the steps required to run the app locally on your machine.
-Please follow the instructions carefully toblc ensure a smooth setup.
+Please follow the instructions carefully to ensure a smooth setup.

 ### Prerequisites